oracle/truffleruby/doc/user/polyglot.md

-This document describes how to load code written in foreign languages, how to export and import objects between languages, how to use Ruby objects from a foreign language, how to use foreign objects from Ruby, and how to load Java types to interface with Java.
+This document describes how to load code written in foreign languages, how to export and import objects between languages, how to use Ruby objects from a foreign language, how to use foreign objects from Ruby, how to load Java types to interface with Java, and how to embed in Java.

 If you are using the native configuration, you will need to use the `--polyglot` flag to get access to other languages.
 The JVM configuration automatically has